ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 ======================

 This example shows how to run PyAnsys scripts on HPS.
-It simulates a cantilever using a chain of several PyAnsys packages:
+It simulates a cantilever using a chain of PyAnsys packages:

 1. Use `PyAnsys Geometry <https://geometry.docs.pyansys.com/>`__ to draw a cantilever design